MichaelBelousov/Resume/README.md

 ### Michael Belousov's Resume

-feel free to use any which way you want
+Feel free to use if you want, it's probably not the best example.

-the latex code is pretty ugly though, but it gets the job done.
-I'll personally dirty my hands on latex formatting more later, but right now it's a great tool when I don't care about page count (i.e. beautiful homeworks, proofs, etc).
+This gets the job done, but it shows I ought to learn some conventions and formatting techniques for dealing with custom document types and real LaTeX application.